sergiocollado/potpourri/Notes_on_linux.md

 https://linux.die.net/man/2/ioctl

-the ip command can be used for many tasks like: manipulate routing, devices, policy routing and tunnels
+the newer **ip** command can be used for many tasks like: manipulate routing, devices, policy routing and tunnels

 https://linux.die.net/man/8/ip